indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or persons involved in the case.
-These include information such as the city, county, or state of residence or accusation.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that person resides in or was accused in.

 What are Contract Disputes in Indiana?